hexa-org/policy-mapper/README.md

 This project provides:
 * a GoLang SDK which can be used in open source and commercial implementations to leverage this community library.
-* a Hexa console command line tool which can be used to provision policies to web accessible policy systems.
+* a Hexa CLI command line tool which can be used to provision policies to web accessible policy systems.
 * a GoLang interface ([policyprovider.Provider](/api/policyprovider/platform_interface.go)) enabling the development of new policy provisioning providers.

 > [!Tip]